Police request 60-day extension of Guard at US Capitol

+The request to keep as many as 2,200 Guard troops in D.C. underscores the continuing concerns about security and the potential for violence at the Capitol, two months after rioters breached the building in violence that left five people dead.
+And it came as law enforcement was on high alert Thursday around the Capitol after intelligence uncovered a “possible plot” by a militia group to storm the building.

-The potential plot is tied to the far-right conspiracy theory promoted by QAnon supporters that former President Donald Trump will rise again to power on March 4, the original presidential inauguration day.
+The potential plot was tied to the far-right conspiracy theory promoted by QAnon supporters that former President Donald Trump would rise again to power on March 4, the original presidential inauguration day.
+There were no signs of disturbance Thursday, but the Capitol Police’s request for extended Guard assistance appeared mired in confusion within various congressional oversight authorities, according to letters obtained by The AP.

-U.S. Rep. Elissa Slotkin, D-Mich., said she learned that the request for a 60-day extension was made in the last 36 hours, and that the Guard is now seeking volunteers from states around the country to fill the need.
+Rep. Elissa Slotkin, D-Mich., said she learned that the request for a 60-day extension was made in the last 36 hours, and that the Guard is now seeking volunteers from states around the country to fill the need.

 Defense officials confirmed that the request is under review at the Pentagon, and that the Guard has started checking states for availability of their troops, in an effort to be prepared if final Defense Department approval is given.
 The officials spoke on condition of anonymity to discuss internal deliberations.

+“It’s outrageous,” he said. ”That’s not what they’re supposed to be, that’s not their mission.
+We have the Capitol Police, that is their mission.”

-The more than 5,000 Guard members currently in Washington, D.C., are all slated to go home on March 12, ending the mission.
+The more than 5,000 Guard members currently in Washington, D.C., are all slated to go home March 12, ending the mission.

 Slotkin said some members of Congress have been concerned about whether there is a solid plan to provide security for members and staff going forward.